-ANCIENT STUDIES 20 Credits
+ANCIENT STUDIES

-Ancient Studies is a subject for students who have an interest in their cultural heritage and in developing their skills of historical research, social analysis and literary criticism.
-Students make informed and reasoned judgements about the literature, history and culture of Ancient Greece.
+Ancient Studies is a subject for students who have an interest in antiquity and mythology and in developing their skills of historical research, social analysis, and literary criticism.
+Students make informed and reasoned judgements about the literature, history, and culture of Ancient Greece.
 This subject is ideal for those who wish to develop their research and critical thinking skills and, as such, forms a solid foundation for a large range of tertiary courses, particularly the study of Film, Media, English, Law, History, Politics, Art, Design, Classics and Archaeology.